 This further led to Shri designing his own bass because of his 3 reasons.

 – couldnt afford to buy a really good bass anyway.

 – loved to tinker around with carpentry and make things.

 – wanted an instrument unique to himself that would stand by his music and also allow for all the techniques he had developed.

-The bass was made out of an old piece of Teak wood that Shri had found discarded near his home in Bombay which had a lovely resonance both sound-wise and look-wise.
+The bass was made out of an old piece of teak wood that Shri had found discarded near his home in Bombay.
+He left there as it might have belonged to someone else – but it was still there 3 years later, covered in muck, pigeon shit and moss!
+A quick clean showed that the piece had a lovely resonance in sound and look.
 All sorts of rules and theories he had read about guitars and basses seemed to fall into place while he measured and cut out the shape, which was especially for bowing the instrument.
 The carvings on the bass were done with a Swiss Army knife while on his very first tour, out of India, in the Far East and the USA.
 The circular one (the rising/setting sun…same as the Shri logo) was done in a hotel room in Hong Kong.
-The second and more prominent one (no-name, sometimes referred to as the Aztec carving) was done sitting in a San Fransisco Greyhound bus station at 5:00 AM with a police officer as a curious and wary onlooker!!!!!!
+The second and more prominent one was done sitting in a San Fransisco Greyhound bus station at 5:00 AM with a police officer as a curious and wary onlooker!!!!!!

 As Shri says he cut his finger so many times carving the bass that the policeman was actually getting a bit worried and started getting him loads of band-aids .. but because of it there was real blood shed making this instrument and hence the connection with it !!!!!!

 The bass has given Shri’s music a completely unique edge both on albums and live and it is still an object of massive curiosity or compliments.
 He is very often asked what that amazing, mystical, spiritual instrument is and the answer always is…